mikelawrence/WiFi-Septic-Controller/code/README.md

 * "PUMP_DEADBAND_TIME" - How long after the Pump State Machine changes states before allowing another state change.
 This is an integer and the units are milliseconds.
 * "ALARM_DEADBAND_TIME" - How long after the Alarm State Machine changes states before allowing another state change.
 This is an integer and the units are milliseconds.
 * "TEMP_PUBLISH_RATE" - How often the temperature should be sampled and published via MQTT.
 This is an integer and the units are milliseconds.
 The time should not be less than 5000 milliseconds.
+* "NTP_SERVER" - NTP Server that is used to update local time.
+NTP Updates occur slightly less than every 12 hours.
+This is a string and can be a valid DNS host name or IP Address.
-** "TZDIFF" - Used to correct internet time for your given timezone.
+* "TZDIFF" - Used to correct internet time for your given timezone.
 This should be the Standard Time timezone difference to GMT.
 It is a integer and units are hours.
 * "SSR_SHUTOFF_TEMP" - Specifies the temperature is which the pump state machine will shut off the SSR.
 It is a float.
 * "HASS_PREFIX" - The Home Assistant MQTT Discovery Prefix as defined in your system.
 This is a string.
 * "HASS_NODE_NAME" - Used in the MQTT topics to identify the cover and sensor to Home Assistant.
 Home Assistant calls this the node id.
 It is a string and should not contain special characters including spaces.